I Won My Wife With a Baseball Bet

 My name’s Rob.
 I’m 26 years old, and for the past 5 years I’ve been dating and living with a girl that I met in university.
 Her name’s Angela.
 She broke up with me just over four months ago, on the Labour Day weekend.
 We were spending the weekend at a friend’s cottage, at the annual gathering of a group of us that had all been at school together.
 This year was special, because two of those friends, Ainsley and Ian, were getting married at the end of October, and the annual get-together had been turned into a kind of a buck and doe weekend for them.

 I’d always had a soft spot for Ainsley.
 We’d never dated, and we’d never slept together.
 It was more like a sibling kind of relationship, I guess.
 She told me her troubles, and I told her mine.
 And I tried to look out for her when I could.
 I was so happy for her when she and Ian got together, and even happier when they announced their engagement last year at Christmas.
 The two of them were so wonderful together.
-They seemed to have been made for each other.
+They seem to have been made for each other.

-Angie and I, on the other hand, seemed to have hooked up out of convenience more than anything else, and I believe we stayed together because of inertia.
+Angie and I, on the other hand, seem to have hooked up out of convenience more than anything else, and I believe we stayed together because of inertia.
 I realize now that it was a doomed relationship from the beginning, but I didn’t see that then.
 So when Angie broke up with me, on the beach, on that sunny Sunday afternoon, in front of all of our closest friends, I was devastated.
 And heartbroken.
 And humiliated.

 Humiliated?
 Well, one of the many things that Angie shouted at me, along with the fact that I was totally boring and I had a lousy deadend job, was that I was terrible in bed.
 She’d never said anything negative about my lovemaking skills before.
 But as I got in my car and drove back to Toronto, all I could hear was her ranting on and on about how small my dick was and how I always took too long to come and how bored she was with our sex life.
 I wanted to die.

 Ainsley called me just after I left the cottage that day, and pleaded with me to come back.
 I said that there was no way I could do that.
 She cried.
 I assured her that I wasn’t upset with her.
 I just couldn’t be around Angie at that moment.
 Ian took the phone from Ainsley, and told me that he didn’t know what Angie was trying to do, but he was sure she’d soon realize what she’d thrown away and come crawling back to me.
 I laughed, and said she might as well save her breath, because I was done with her.
+It seems like it was mutual, because Angie moved her stuff out of the apartment that same week.
+She did it while I was at work, and left her keys on the table.
+She didn’t even leave a note.
+Perhaps it was better that way.

-The month of September was pretty miserable.
+But the month of September was pretty miserable.
 I hadn’t really realized how much control Angie had been exerting over how I spent my time.
 The upside was that I could spend my time any way I wanted to.
 The downside was that all I really wanted to do was be with Angie.
 I was so hurt, and I hated her.
 But at the same time, I missed her terribly.

 So I started watching baseball again.
 Angie didn’t like sports, and she had gradually pulled me away from what had once been a pleasurable pastime.
 My evenings were free, so I could watch as many games as I wanted to.
 And my beloved Blue Jays were having a great season, and looking like they were real contenders for the World Series, for the first time since I was old enough to stay up and watch them play.